MicrosoftDocs/cloud-adoption-framework/docs/get-started/security.md

 The steps in this guide have helped you implement the strategy, controls, processes, skills, and culture needed to consistently manage security risks across the enterprise.
 As you continue into the operations mode of cloud security, consider these next steps:

-- Review [Microsoft security documentation](https://docs.microsoft.com/security) that provides technical guidance to help security professionals build and improve cybersecurity strategy, architecture, and prioritized roadmaps.
+- Review [Microsoft security documentation](https://docs.microsoft.com/security).
+It provides technical guidance to help security professionals build and improve cybersecurity strategy, architecture, and prioritized roadmaps.
-- Review security information for [Azure services built-in security controls](https://docs.microsoft.com/azure/security/fundamentals/security-controls).
+- Review security information in [Built-in security controls for Azure services](https://docs.microsoft.com/azure/security/fundamentals/security-controls).
 - Review Azure security tools and services in [Security services and technologies available on Azure](https://docs.microsoft.com/azure/security/azure-security-services-technologies).
-- Review the [Microsoft Trust Center](https://www.microsoft.com/trustcenter/guidance/risk-assessment) as it contains extensive guidance, reports, and related documentation that can help you perform risk assessments as part of your regulatory compliance processes.
+- Review the [Microsoft Trust Center](https://www.microsoft.com/trustcenter/guidance/risk-assessment).
+It contains extensive guidance, reports, and related documentation that can help you perform risk assessments as part of your regulatory compliance processes.
 - Review third-party tools available to facilitate meeting your security requirements.
-For more information, see [Integrate security solutions in Azure Security Center](https://docs.microsoft.com/azure/security-center/security-center-partner-integration).
+See [Integrate security solutions in Azure Security Center](https://docs.microsoft.com/azure/security-center/security-center-partner-integration).